Constraining SMEFT BSM scenarios with EWPO and $\Delta_{CKM}$: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Dr.Nilanjana Kumar for valuable discussions during the initial days of the work.
 M.T.A. acknowledges the financial support of Department of Science and Technology, Government of India, India (DST) through INSPIRE Faculty grant DST/INSPIRE/04/2019/002507.
-K.D. acknowledges Council for Scientific and Industrial Research (CSIR), India for JRF/SRF fellowship with the award letter no. 09/045(1654)/2019-EMR-I. T.S. would like to acknowledge the support from the Dr. D.S.
+K.D. acknowledges Council for Scientific and Industrial Research (CSIR), India for JRF/SRF fellowship with the award letter no. 09/045(1654)/2019-EMR-I. K.D. also acknowledges the research Grant No. CRG/2018/004889 of the SERB, India, for the help with access to computers and accessories bought under the aegis of this grant.
+T.S. would like to acknowledge the support from the Dr. D.S.
 Kothari Postdoctoral fellowship scheme no. F.4-2/2006 (BSR)/PH/20-21/0163.